jeffry01/key_value_datastore/README.md

-	=> open your terminal, run pip install KVDatastore
-	=> now open your python, run following code.
+	=> open your terminal and run, pip install KVDatastore => now open your python, run following code.

 >>> from KVDatastore import *

 >>> object=KVDatastore()

-	This imports all methods to your code and creates instance of the class
+	The above code imports all methods to your code and creates instance of the class

 	=> The methods available are,
 		--> initdatastore(location)